 No payments or distributions will be made with respect to all or any portion of a Disputed Claim unless and until all objections to such Disputed Claim have been settled or withdrawn or have been determined by a Final Order, and the Disputed Claim has become an Allowed Claim.
 All objections to Claims must be filed on or before the Claims Objection Deadline.
-All Claims of each individual agency of the United States, to the extent payable in Cash hereunder, shall be paid in accordance with the terms of this Plan as soon as all of the Claims of that individual agency against a particular Debtor are either Allowed or Disallowed.
+All Without limiting any of the terms and provisions of the Plan, including Section 9.1 of the Plan, all Claims of each individual agency of the United States, to the extent payable in Cash hereunder, shall be paid in accordance with the terms of this Plan as soon as all of the Claims of that individual agency against a particular Debtor are either Allowed or Disallowed.